d4r x JD Sports _

 With an already established JD SIS concept, VF Corporation was looking for an agency to partner with who could provide continuity and consistency for the brand by supporting it with the concept’s rollout into new and existing JD stores.

 Keeping it simple with a product-centric display to highlight its skate-inspired range, VANS uses a flexible system that incorporates a modular arrangement of boxes so that the concept can be easily adapted to the dedicated VANS’ footwear areas across all JD stores – no matter their size or shape.
-Moreover, its POS elements, including wood-and-chequerboard-framed metal panel and lightbox graphics, allow for easy updates and campaign overlays.
+Moreover, its POS elements, including wood-and-chequerboard-framed metal panels and lightbox graphics, allow for easy updates and campaign overlays.

 Following a successful tender process, d4r were invited to perform the rollout of this footwear concept which commenced at the beginning of 2020.